ceeoinnovations/prev-ceeoinnovations/_projects/draw2code.markdown

 ![Run Mode](draw2code/run-mode.PNG)
 # Draw2Code interface (current prototype) showing the Run mode
-A spirit drawn by a user is displayed and animated over the video on the screen
+A sprit drawn by a user is displayed and animated over the video on the screen

 </div>